arundhatibala/ada-times/_collections/_heros/1938-10-30-the-war-of-the-worlds.markdown

 position: center
 ---

 Acclaimed screenwriter Woody Allen famously said that “If my films don’t show a profit, I know I’m doing something right.”
-Contrasting the financial success stories of recent Marvel movies, Allen’s perspective prompts a fundamental question: are cultural and commercial successes inherently opposed in the movie industry, or is this merely artistic disillusionment?
+Contrasting the financial success stories of recent Marvel movies, Allen’s perspective prompts a fundamental question: are cultural and commercial successes inherently different from critical acclaim, or are there more overlaps than one might anticipate?
+In short - what makes a successful film, succesful?

 <br>